llsoftsec/llsoftsecbook/book.md

 application's memory.
 Each byte of shadow memory records information on 8 bytes of the application's memory.
 It represents how many of the 8 bytes are addressable.
-When none of the bytes are addressable, it encodes additional details (whether the 8 bytes are are out-of-bounds stack, out-of-bounds heap, freed memory, and so on).
+When none of the bytes are addressable, it encodes additional details (whether the 8 bytes are out-of-bounds stack, out-of-bounds heap, freed memory, and so on).
 Requiring one byte of shadow memory for every 8 bytes of application memory means that ASan needs to reserve one-eighth of the application's virtual address space [@Serebryany2012].
 Shadow memory is